what is the best file compressor

 Goals

-1) Compare top compression formats 7Z, ARC, and ZPAQ (from PeaZip) with RAR (WinRar) and ZIPX (WinZip) in terms of maximum possible compression ratio.
+Compare top compression formats 7Z, ZPAQ (PeaZip), RAR (WinRar), all formats at best compression settings, in terms of maximum possible compression ratio.

 Software settings

-Benchmarks are conducted on Windows 10 2009 64 bit using 64 bit versions of:
+Benchmarks are conducted on Windows 10 64 bit, using 64 bit versions of:

 No cryptography option is set, since encryption impact on performances is out of the scope of this benchmark.